jenamax/Library/README.md

 ### **How to install this product on your PC**

 1. Download from this repository .zip and unarchive
-2. Open Intelji Idea -> "Open" -> "Choose unarcgived project-folder"
+2. Open Intellij Idea -> "Open" -> "Choose unarcgived project-folder"
 3. If you have Internet Connection, thats all.
-Else ypu should install MySQL Server on your pc, start local mysql server, export .sql files from %Project-Folder%/MySQL/Dumps/Dums+"lastdate"/
+Else ypu should install MySQL Server on your pc, start local mysql server, export .sql files from %Project-Folder%/MySQL/Dumps/Dumps+"lastdate"/
     And in IDEA in class src/main/java/DB/DBtest.class edit DB_URL, DB_USER, DB_PASS with access data of your local MySQL server.
+4. If Intellij propose to import new files, click on "Auto-Import"

  #### To start WEB-application compile src/main/java/Main/main.class and at Web-browser put in address line "localhost:8080"